Keto Shortbread Cookies (1g Net Carbs)

 Using the back of a fork, press the top of each cookie gently to flatten them into about 1/2 inch thickness (1 cm).

-The thinner, the crispier they will be, so play with thickness regarding your expectations.
+The thinner, the crispier they will be, so play with their thickness.

 Cool down the cookies at room temperature for 10 minutes on the cooking rack.